-There is a behaviour chart in the classroom (pot of gold) and all children start in the middle of the chart each day.
+There is a behaviour chart in the classroom and all children start in the middle of the chart each day.
 According to their behaviour they can move up or down the chart.
 If they move down the chart they always have the opportunity to move back up by changing their behaviour.
-If a child reaches the pot of gold at the top of the chart they receive a special sticker.
-House points, verbal praise and stickers are also used to motivate the children, as are raffle tickets which will be placed in a draw for a small prize.
+House points, verbal praise and stickers are also used to motivate the children.
+As a whole class incentive the children can earn marbles to go in a jar for the whole class.
+When the jar is full the class will have earned a treat such as extra playtime or a small party.